jjg/jsfs/docs/directories.md

 > Security note: the `access_key` will need to be filtered out of any request for the directory itself even if we want to return the rest (to allow the client to enumerate files, etc.).

-Of course there is the question of the possible directory files `/` leading-up to the directory we want to add a file to.
+Of course there is the question of directory files `/` leading-up to the directory we want to add a file to.
 My intuition is to check all of them starting at the root, but I'm not sure thats the right answer.
-First off, that's going to take time and I don't like wasting time.
-Second, it might make for a more flexible system if we don't "inherit" permissions from the "enclosing" directory.
+First off, that's going to take time (and I don't like wasting time) and second it might make for a more flexible system if we don't "inherit" permissions from the "enclosing" directory.

 For example, if we only look at the directory we're writing in, it would be possible to next a directory with more open access inside a directory with more restricted access.
 To put this in Unix terms, you want to allow a user to write unrestrictly to their home directory under `/home/jason` but you don't want them to write to `/home`.
 Unix allows this through a complex set of permission modes but we could do something similar by simply ignoring inherited permissions and saying "if it's OK for someone to create a directory here, it's OK for them to decide the permissions down further".